Fateh-S/OCR_Market_Analysis/README.md

 > ### 💾 Load
 >> - Save data into UTF-8 CSVs (Excel-friendly, no weird encoding issues).
 >> - Neat and organized data managed under their respective fieldnames.
 ---
+> ### Safe-Naming (Windows)
+>> - Will make sure file name fall under OS naming standards and omits any special characters that aren't allowed.
+---
 > ### 📂 Smart Folder Hierarchy
 >> - Images and CSVs go into an organzied forlder structure